Evil-Kitten-Corp/Duality/README.md

 ## Considerations

-Although an enjoyable project to make, I have faced some difficulties on the making of this project.
+This project was an enjoyable experiment, though it came with challenges.
 Below are some of the key attempts and considerations:
 - Creating a PHP server to use with MySQL for the login.
   - The initial plan included creating a PHP server to handle user login through MySQL.
 Due to unfamiliarity with the PHP language itself and also due to the complexity it would put on the user to run (e.g., the user would have to install PHP, configure a local server, install MySQL, manage a server database, and update the PHP script with the correct local MySQL credentials or alter them to fit the script), this approach was ultimately abandoned.
 - Implementing a hosting lobby.